ahoymrag/ahoymrag.github.io/projects/theHavens/havens-chap30-40.md

 And by and by - that was the day I decided to help my new lab mate Luis from spain - build his nanon engineer particle emissor from Yale.

 I remember looking at the thing - and looking at all the wires and what not - and quietly repurposed my life - wondering if I was doing a enough - wondering what I was doing.

-Talking to him was infectious - and couldn't stop thinking how there was a man out there
+Talking to him was infectious - and couldn't stop thinking how there was a man out there building a time machine.

+## Chapter 33

+And as I sat in the tiny desk - with my spoils of screens - I thought about what to do next - and what the point of anything at all is.

+it was the day of the winter equionox - december 21st - 2023 - and I - jobless and looking at all these screens - was sick of the digital world - sick of all the screens and the different sproadic text files that one generates day in and out when one is doing things via hand via code.

+I wanted people - a team - more than just a rag tag group of treasure hunters - nor my poorly found alderman support group - I wanted to make things - and I wanted a showroom - and a place to be around people - but still have privacy - i wanted to start a business - but not just any business - but one that would scale.

+So I threw my hat into the areana and decided to open up a half laundramat - half venue - and half television broadcast network - a place that would have different vending machines.

+## Chapter 34